 biography

-In 2024, he relocated to a new studio in the historic centre of Antwerp, where he currently works.
+In 2024, Henry established a new studio in the historic centre of Antwerp, where his vibrant, material-led practice continues to evolve.

 It becomes a pursuit of a beauty that is always shifting—never fixed.